Wonder0xWeird/bitcoin-payment-system/README.md

 - Click "Create Payment Request" to generate the request

 ### 3. Share Payment Information
-- **QR Code**: Scan with any Bitcoin wallet app
+- **QR Code**: Scan with any Bitcoin wallet app with support for Testnet4
 - **Address**: Copy the Bitcoin address for manual entry
 - **BIP21 URI**: Complete payment URI with amount and metadata
 - **Open in Wallet**: Direct link to open in default Bitcoin wallet

 ### 4. Monitor Payment Status
-- Click "Start Payment Monitoring" to begin real-time monitoring
+- Payment monitoring initiates automatically upon payment request creation
 - System checks for payments every 60 seconds
 - Pause/Resume/Restart monitoring with the control buttons
 - Receive instant notifications when payments arrive